$650/syringe – 45 minutes

 How Long Do They Last?

 Results vary based on numerous things.
-Depending on the type of product you use, it can range from a few months to indefinitely.
-To learn more about what product is best for you, discuss your cosmetic goals with your specialist at Atlanta Mobile Aesthetics and Hydrotherapy.
+Depending on your product type, it can range from a few months to indefinitely.
+To learn more about what product is best for you, discuss your cosmetic goals with your specialist at Atlanta Mobile Aesthetics and IV Hydration Therapy.

 Dermal Fillers vs Botox